-Senate Bill 647, Voting Rights for All Act, expands voting access by establishing a voter hotline for incarcerated individuals and allowing people with felony convictions and currently serving that vote.
-Throughout history, various discriminatory practices, such as literacy tests and strict voting requirements, were implemented to suppress Black voters.
-By advancing SB 637, Maryland acknowledges this legacy and takes a significant step toward rectifying past injustices, ensuring that all citizens, regardless of their circumstances, have the opportunity to participate in the democratic process.
+SB 647, the Voting Rights for All Act, expands voting access by establishing a voter hotline for incarcerated individuals and allowing people with felony convictions who are currently serving to vote.
+Throughout history, various discriminatory practices, such as literacy tests and strict voting requirements, have been implemented to suppress Black voters.
+By advancing SB 647, Maryland acknowledges this legacy and takes a significant step toward rectifying past injustices, ensuring that all citizens, regardless of their circumstances, have the opportunity to participate in the democratic process.

 Too many Americans have seen how our nation's prison system is used to silence the voices of millions of Americans at the ballot box.
 According to the Sentencing Project, more than 16,000 Marylanders are currently disenfranchised due to criminal convictions in Maryland.
 It is time to give these Americans a voice in our democracy.
-Currently, those who have finished serving a prison sentence for a felony need to take affirmative steps to register to vote.
+Those who have finished serving a prison sentence for a felony need to take affirmative steps to register to vote.
 Many are unsure of their rights.
 They might know that being convicted of a felony affected their voting rights, but not the details: can they vote even if on probation?
 Do they need to take any additional steps to restore their voting rights?
 It would be much simpler if someone returning from prison never lost their voting rights in the first place.

-Denying the right to vote to those who are in prison also is problematic.
+Denying the right to vote to those who are in prison is also problematic.
 Someone in prison is still part of society and has a voice that should be heard.
 Allowing and encouraging them to vote facilitates their return to life outside prison as a participating and engaged member of society.
-Punishment is meted out by a prison sentence, and should not include suppressing a prisoner's voice.
+Punishment is meted out by a prison sentence and should not include suppressing a prisoner's voice.

 SB 647 serves as a beacon of hope for Maryland's most silenced populations currently disenfranchised due to criminal convictions.
-These individuals, despite being most impacted by the criminal legal system, remain voiceless in our nation's electoral process.
+Despite being most impacted by the criminal legal system, these individuals remain voiceless in our nation's electoral process.
 Polling by The Sentencing Project, Stand Up America, Common Cause, and State Innovation Exchange revealed that most Americans believe the right to vote should be an inalienable right for all Americans, extending to those who are currently serving sentences, both within and outside of prison walls.

 SB 647 is a long-overdue step towards fulfilling the promise of our democracy, where every American has a voice and a stake in shaping our nation's future.
-The National Voting in Prison Coalition and allies urges members of the House and Senate to join us in supporting this essential legislation and ensuring that all Americans can participate fully in our democratic processes.
+MD State Conference of the NAACP and allies urge supporting this essential legislation and ensuring that all Americans can participate fully in our democratic processes.